LumitoLuma/NuGetInstaller/README.md

 # Nuget Installer

 ## What is Nuget Installer
 Nuget Installer is a command-line installer that installs the latest version of NuGet.exe into your system.
-You may notice while you use NuGet that you always need to move the nuget.exe file every time you want to use it.
-To solve this problem, I wrote this software, Nuget Installer, so nuget.exe installs directly to C:\Windows folder, so you do not need to copy it every time you want to run it.
+You may notice while you use NuGet that you always need to move the NuGet.exe file every time you want to use it.
+To solve this problem, I wrote this software, Nuget Installer, that installs NuGet.exe directly into C:\Windows folder, so you do not need to copy it every time you want to run it.

 ## Building source code
 ### Requirements
--   Visual Studio or Microsoft .NET Framework
+-   Visual Studio 2019 or Microsoft .NET Framework

 ### Procedure
 1.  `git clone` or download this repository.